molmod/psiflow/docs/overview.md

 !!! note
-    PLUMED interfacing is not supported for the `OptimizationWalker` because (i) it is rarely ever useful to add a bias during optimization, and (ii) ASE's PLUMED interface is shaky at best.
+    PLUMED interfacing is not supported for the `OptimizationWalker` because (i) it is rarely ever useful to add a bias during optimization, and (ii) the optimization is performed in ASE, and
+    ASE's PLUMED interface is shaky at best.

 ## Level of theory
-Atomic configurations should be labeled with the correct QM energy, force, and virial stress before it can be used during model training.
+Atomic configurations should be labeled with the correct QM energy, force, and virial stress before they can be used during model training.
 The `BaseReference` class implements the singlepoint evaluations using specific QM software packages and levels of theory.
 At the moment, psiflow only supports CP2K as the reference level of theory,